Garden of Eden Urban Farming

 - This microgreen is incredibly versatile and is an excellent way to spice up sandwiches, soups and salads.

-- Items marked by √ are available by custom order from Evergarden Farm.
+- Items marked by √ are available by ordering from our Catalog.
 Lead times average 14 days.

 Various microgreens and culinary herbs are available.
 Order on line.